Hich2013/Password-Manager/README.md

 - Token Based Security
 - Generating Secure Passwords (In Progress)
 - Unit Tests for Web API (In Progress)
-- Unit Tests for AngularJS
+- Unit Tests for AngularJS (In Progress)
 - Entity Framework as ORM

 ### Web API Controllers